datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 A) Email addresses entered in this filed will be hidden from anyone else on the email.
 b) The location of the attachment should be entered there.
-c) The subject of the email should be enetered there.
+c) The subject of the email should be entered there.

 {/quiz}